bsuraj23/NineThirtyBatch/README.md

     Inorder to change the cache the process must be done manually Q3.How can you print all the attributes of a function?
    We can use dir() function to print all the attributes of a function which gives the directry ex: print(dir(my_func))

+(01-09-2025)

+Q1.How to implement the global variable in the end of the function?
+   In Python, to modify a global variable inside a function, we use the global keyword.
+Q2.What is hexa, octa, ordinary, complex in Python?
+   Hexa (Hexadecimal): Base 16 numbers, digits 0–9 + letters A–F. Prefix: 0x.Example: 0x1A → decimal 26.
+   Octa (Octal): Base 8 numbers, digits 0–7.
+Prefix: 0o.Example: 0o12 → decimal 10.
+   Ordinary (Decimal): Normal base 10 numbers (0–9).Example: 123 (decimal).
+   Complex: Numbers with real and imaginary parts.Example: 3 + 4j (here j is √-1).
+Q3.Get all attributes of the functions?
+   You can use dir() to get attributes.